scimaksim/nasa-api-vignette/README.md

 from a set of general habitability criteria, many of which are inspired by the University of Puerto Rico’s [Planetary Habitability Laboratory](http://phl.upr.edu/projects/habitable-exoplanets-catalog/methods).
-These include the conditions that

-1. The planet orbits an F, G, K, or M star (this is accommodated using the function `filter(spectralClass %in% c("F", "G", "K", "M")`).
-2. The planet orbits within the optimistic habitable zone defined by Kopparapu et al. (2014).
-Individual habitable zone values are calculated using the `calculateHZ()` function and extended to larger data sets via the `hzFluxCalculator()` function.
-3. The planet has a radius between 0.5 to 2.5 Earth radii or a minimum mass between 0.1 to 10 Earth masses.

 These parameters can be tuned using arguments from published research.
 For simplicity, the default values are: